gdeol4/Geosegmentation_model/README.md

 <br>
 <br>

-The exponenets show that an increase of one unite leads to a multiplicative effect:
+The exponenets show that an increase of one unit leads to a multiplicative effect:

 <br>
 <br>